Dramatic video shows California transit worker saving man from oncoming train

 John O’Connor, a former train operator who was promoted to a transportation supervisor with the Bay Area Rapid Transit (BART), was on the platform at about 5:20 p.m. at the RingCentral Coliseum station, directing crowds leaving a Raiders football game.

-It was at that time an intoxicated man accidentally misstepped and fell onto the trackway while a train was approaching, the transit agency said in a statement Monday.
+It was at that time an intoxicated man took an accidental misstep and fell onto the trackway while a train was approaching, the transit agency said in a statement Monday.

 O'Connor yelled at the man to get back onto the platform.
 When the man did not move quickly enough, and as a train approached, O'Connor grabbed him by his shoulders and pulled him up to safety, the agency said.